Geledi: Geledi Sultanate

+Geledi-Bimaal conflict

+The first documented conflict between the Geledi and Bimaal Somali clans would be the Battle of Adaddey Suleyman.
+After geledi sultan Yusuf Mahamud Ibrahim won a battle at the island of siyu over the Salafi Somalis led by Haji Ali Majeerteen, the Witu Sultan would send aid to sultan Yusuf before he departed to meet the Bimaal rebels, who refused to join his battles against the Salafist Somalis in Bardera, and even allied them in Mungiya.
+The two forces finally would clash at Adadday Suleyman in 1848, a village near Merca.
+The Bimaal defended themselves, and after three days of fierce warring, Sultan Yusuf Mahamud and his brother were killed, and ultimately lost against the Omani aligned Bimaal rebels in 1848.

+Years later, in 1878, sultan Yusuf's son;Ahmed Yusuf Mahamud made preparations to finally defeat the Bimal, as his father failed to.
+Ahmed's brother Abobokur Yusuf warned him, not to go through with the attack as the Geledi had an influential ally refuse to join the upcoming campaign.
+Sultan Ahmed, Reprimanding his brother, said he could watch the women & children then.
+Abobokur eventually deciding to accompany his brother, the Geledi marched out to meet the Bimaal at Cagaaran near Merca.
+The two forces would enter a fierce engagement, the Geledi initially tiding the battle in their favor, however, the Geledi would eventually lose to the bimaals, and the Sultan's army would be routed.
+Killing both Sultan Ahmed and his Abobokur in battle.

+Upon seeing the bodies of the dead noble men, the women of the Merca reportedly marveled at the beauty of Ahmed Yusuf and his brother, which resulted in a public uproar with them demanding a proper funeral for the late Sultan.

 Modern

-Following the end of the Sultanate and its incorporation into Italian Somaliland, the Somali Republic would soon be born in 1960.
+Following the end of the Geledi Sultanate and its incorporation into Italian Somaliland, the Somali Republic would soon be born in 1960.
 The Geledi people had gone from one of the most dominant subclans in all of Southern Somalia to humble farmers in the wake of illegal land grabbing and marginalization by the Somali government.
 Large scale movement into Afgooye by Somalis not native to the city and the grants of land traditionally reserved for Geledi cultivation caused significant tension in the community.

 Culture

 New Years celebrations in the town of Afgooye are well marked by the Geledi people and they continue until this day.
 With men and women donning traditional white cloth a man wielding a wooden trumpet or buun leads the people in procession.
 They are marked in certain lines behind the trumpeter and poets lead chants and people break into song.
 Like other Rahanweyn the Geledi speak the maay dialect but their close proximity to maaxa or standard Somali speakers has marked them.